 Table of Contents

-Under the U.S. Bankruptcy Code, there is a strict order of claim recoveries based on differing priorities set by the absolute priority rule (APR), which must be followed whether filing for liquidation or reorganization.
+Under the U.S. Bankruptcy Code, there is a strict order of claim recoveries based on differing priorities set by the absolute priority rule (APR), which must be followed when filing for liquidation or reorganization.

 Chapter 11 restructurings are usually the preferred option by both the debtor and creditors because of their track record of higher recoveries.
 In comparison, Chapter 7 liquidations have historically resulted in substantially lower recoveries.

 However, there are times when filing for Chapter 7 is the most appropriate decision.
 Or in some cases, an attempted reorganization might turn out to be far more challenging than originally anticipated, warranting conversion to Chapter 7 – but not without incurring significant fees in the process and reducing creditor recoveries.